dcberg/kind/README.md

 ## Docker Desktop
 Kind runs Kubernetes nodes as containers; therefore, you must have [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac) installed.

-Following the instructions [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac) to install Docker Desktop for Mac.
+Follow the instructions [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac) to install Docker Desktop for Mac.
 Nothing difficult, just follow the instructions.

 ### Configure Docker Desktop
 You will need to adjust the settings of your Docker Desktop to ensure that the kubernetes clusters work well.